What Is A Doula?

 Pregnancy Week by Week

-The first trimester begins on the first day of your last period and lasts until the end of week 12.
-This means that by the time you know for sure you’re pregnant, you might already be five or six weeks pregnant!
-A lot happens during these first three months.
+The first trimester begins on the first day of your last period & lasts until the end of week 12; by the time you know for sure you’re pregnant, you might already be five or six weeks pregnant!

 The second trimester includes weeks 13 through 27 of a pregnancy.
 In the second trimester, the baby grows larger and stronger and many women begin showing a larger belly.